saasbook/courseware/scripts/github-repos/README.md

 NOT already have access to the repo, give them write access on the repo.
 Add all repos to the gsiteam with admin permission.

-### Remove all team members from cs169a-student team, and delete all the repos
+### Remove all team members from students team, and delete all the repos

 **Use case:** Delete all repos whose name matches the "PREFIX-FILENAME-team number".
 Remove all students and subteams in STUDENTTEAM from the org.

+### Remove student access to all the chip 10.5 repos

+**Use case:** Only remove the access of students teams, repos still can be accessed by gsi team.